-The estuarine waters of the St. John’s River in Jacksonville, FL may provide critical habitat for Atlantic bottlenose dolphins (Tursiops truncatus).
-However, this population of estuarine dolphins has not yet been well studied.
-This lack of information is concerning; given the urban location of this population the risk of anthropogenic (human) disturbance is high.
-In September 2010, an Unusual Mortality Event (UME) was declared for Jacksonville dolphins in response to an unprecedented number of dolphin strandings/deaths in the St. John's River.
-Unfortunately, the investigation into potential causes for these strandings was inconclusive due to limited existing knowledge of this population.
-Our project strives to fill this knowledge gap through a systematic study of the distribution, abundance and behavior of the dolphins that inhabit the St. John’s River in Jacksonville, Florida.
+The estuarine waters of the St. Johns River in Jacksonville, FL provide critical habitat for Atlantic bottlenose dolphins (Tursiops truncatus).
+However, due to the urban location of this community the risk of anthropogenic (human) disturbance is high.
+In September 2010, an Unusual Mortality Event (UME) was declared for Jacksonville’s estuarine dolphins in response to an unprecedented number of dolphin strandings/deaths in the St. Johns River.
+Unfortunately, the investigation into potential causes for these strandings was inconclusive due to limited knowledge of this community at that time.
+Our UNF Dolphin Research Program, initiated in March 2011, has strived to fill this knowledge gap through a systematic study of the behavioral ecology of the dolphins that inhabit the St. Johns River in Jacksonville, Florida.